Palazzo Madama, Turin

-Palazzo Madama e Casaforte degli Acaja is a palace in Turin, Piedmont.
+Palazzo Madama is a palace in Turin, Piedmont.
 It was the first Senate of the Kingdom of Italy, and takes its traditional name from the embellishments it received under two queens (madama) of the House of Savoy.

 In 1997, it was placed on the UNESCO World Heritage Site list along with 13 other residences of the House of Savoy.

 History

-The rear area, still bearing the 15th-century appearance of a castle.